jonnonz1/nz-statute-book/acts/public/2000/hauraki-gulf-marine-park-act-2000.md

 ### 40 Removal of other areas from Park
-The Minister may, by notice in the Gazette, and after considering the purpose of the Park,— (a) remove any foreshore or seabed or reclamation from the Park; or (b) remove any land of the Crown within a wetland from the Park; or (c) with the consent of the local authority, remove any open space or building owned by a local authority and managed to protect its natural or historic values from the Park.
+The Minister may, by notice in the Gazette, and after considering the purpose of the Park,— (a) remove any foreshore or seabed or reclamation from the Park; or (aa) remove any seafloor protection area or high protection area from the Park; or (b) remove any land of the Crown within a wetland from the Park; or (c) with the consent of the local authority, remove any open space or building owned by a local authority and managed to protect its natural or historic values from the Park.